 This psalm also contains some interesting reflections of Him when it states that “The Lord has made his salvation known and revealed his righteousness to the nations”.
 God certainly made salvation known when Jesus arrived on earth and fulfilled a longstanding promise to Israel.
 Unfortunately the response from the people of the time was not jubilant song or music to the Lord.

 The earth knows how to respond — the seas resound; the rivers clap; and the mountains sing for joy.
 Creation rejoices at God’s arrival and the salvation that He brings.
 Hand clapping has always seemed like an odd way to express appreciation for someone’s performance or work.
 It is even more strange to imagine a river doing this.
-The closest thing in my experience to a “river clapping” is a boisterous waterfall.
+The closest thing in my experience to a “river clapping” is a boisterous waterfall or a rollicking rapids.

 This psalm ends with God judging “the world in righteousness and the peoples with equity.
 This is similar to the end of Psalm 96:1-13 except in that case God judges with righteousness and understanding.
 Is there a difference between understanding and equity?
 Both imply relationship and an ability to know individual hearts and souls.
 This is both reassuring and scary.